rkaunismaa/crewai-Playground/README.md

 Hmm so the latest_ai_development crewai ollama mixtral project DOES run on KAUWITB ... all 8 cpu cores are heavily utilized and gpu vram usage is 22578mib.
 And it took a looong time to run! ... guessing over 5 minutes!

+## Wednesday, January 8, 2025

+Continuing with this stuff cuz I want to better understand 'Agents'.
+Damn ...
+CrewAI is already at version 0.95.0 ... yeah gonna update.
+I opened a terminal window, deactivated mamba, then ran ...

+10) pip install 'crewai[tools]' --upgrade

+Crewai is now at 0.95.0 and crwewai-tools is at 0.25.0

+Hmm pip crewai version history is from 0.86.0 (Dec 5, 2024)and then to 0.95.0 (Jan 4, 2025)... nothing in between.